opentracing-contrib/python-redis/README.rst

     pipe.execute()

-A thing to notice about pipelines is that when executed as a transaction, the set of commands will be included under a single 'MULTI' operation.
-Else, specially with commands required to be executed immediately, tracing will happen one-by-one (i.e. the `WATCH` command).
+When pipeline commands are executed as a transaction, these commands will be grouped under a single 'MULTI' operation.
+They'll also appear as a single operation in the trace.
+Outside of a transaction, each command will generate a span.

 Further information
 ===================